mtmanning93/Reach_reports/README.md

 #### Admin Site (Staff Users Only)

-If a user has 'staff' permission they will have an extra buttonin the personal information section, the button links them to the sites admin page.
-From here they have full CRUD functionality over users, reports, images.
+If a user has 'staff' permission they will have an extra button in the personal information section, the button links them to the site's admin page.
+From here they have full CRUD functionality over users, reports, and images.
 They can block users and remove comments and likes from reports.

-Due to the current scope of the project and time connstraints, the current version uses the built-in Django admin site, only accessible from inside a staff account.
+Due to the current scope of the project and time constraints, the current version uses the built-in Django admin site, only accessible from inside a staff account.
 A future improvement could be a custom admin panel.

 <details>
 <summary>Admin Site Screenshot</summary>